Fat is essential to our well-being and is one of the three macronutrients needed by our body and our control center, the brain.

 This requires research.
 In general, with some exceptions, the high smoke point oils tend to be quite high in omega 6.
 No wonder a healthy broth sautée with oil added after cooking is a fabulous idea.

 4) Some oils have unique health properties such as coconut oil.
 Science has linked it to cognitive improvement.
 Olive oil has data supporting heart health among longevity and youthful skin.
 Flax oil, a non-cooking oil has a favorable ratio of omega 3 to 6 and is considered one of the best sources of essential fat.

 5) Is your practitioner concerned about saturated fat in your diet?
-If you are a paleo eater with frequent beef, pork and dairy dishes, you would pay attention to the saturated fat in your cooking.
+If you eat frequent red meat or dairy dishes, you would pay attention to the saturated fat in your cooking.
 Butter, lard and coconut oil are made of saturated fat molecules.
 In excess, they could create instability in blood vessels.

 Next time you see a recipe, you may want to modify the oil or the way you cook certain ingredients.